dominic-wood/password-generator/README.md

 - Adjust the **length slider** or toggle any character option — a new password will be generated instantly
 - Click **Generate Password** to refresh manually without changing settings
 - Use **Copy to Clipboard** to instantly copy the password to your clipboard for easy pasting
+- Tap the 🌙/☀️ icon in the corner to toggle themes

 ## 🤝 Contributing